chochain/nanoJVM/docs/java_inst_set.md

 * aload	Push the specified reference type local variable to the top of the stack
 * aload_x	Push the x-th reference type local variable to the top of the stack, x range: [0, 3]

-It can be seen that the instruction operand type at the beginning of i is integer type, the instruction operand type at the beginning of l is long type, the instruction operand type at the beginning of f is float type, the instruction operand type at the beginning of d is double, and the instruction operand type at the beginning of a The instruction operand type is a reference type (reference).

 ### Operand stack (operand stack) to local variable table (local variable table)
 * istore	Store the int value of the top of the stack into the specified local variable
 * istore_x	Store the int type value on the top of the stack into the xth local variable, x range: [0, 3]